timbrel/GitSavvy/docs/custom.md

 Your custom command may be further customized by setting the following arguments:

+* `run_in_thread`   - when true, your command will be run in a separate child thread, independent of the async UI thread.
+This flag must be **set to true if the command runs a long-lived process**, or otherwise GitSavvy will hang while waiting for the process to terminate.
 * `output_to_panel` - send the command output to a panel when complete
 * `output_to_buffer` - send the command output to a new buffer when complete
 * `syntax` - If the output is printed to a buffer you can select syntax